 Disc Jockey Terry Wogan favoured their recording of Billy Tyler on Radio 2 while Gertcha! and Rabbit proved successful in the charts.

-Chas & Dave scored their biggest hit in 1982 with Ain’t No Pleasing You which reached Number 2 and were invited to appear on television with Ronnie Barker and Ronnie Corbett in The Two Ronnies.
+Chas & Dave scored their biggest hit in 1982 with Ain’t No Pleasing You which reached Number 2.
+Later, they were invited to appear on television with Ronnie Barker and Ronnie Corbett in The Two Ronnies.

 The current tour is a timely celebration of Chas & Dave’s 40 year partnership, promising to revisit material the pair performed in the East End pubs when they first got together as well as all the hits from the 80s onwards.